oh-my-fish/theme-budspencer/README.md

 # Budspencer theme

-A theme for the 70s, makes fish even more powerful.
+A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.

 The philosophy behind budspencer theme: